Cancer Prevention Fellow

 Biography

 Audrey Goldbaum, PhD, MPH, is a Cancer Prevention fellow in the Epidemiology and Genomics Research Program’s (EGRP) Risk Factor Assessment Branch (RFAB).
-In this role, she will work with Dr. Marissa Shams-White and others in the Division of Cancer Control and Population Sciences (DCCPS) on projects related to methods used to measure and model how lifestyle factors such as nutrition, obesity, physical activity, and sleep influence or predict cancer development and how these methods can be applied in research to help address health disparities and impact public policy.
+In this role, she works with Dr. Jill Reedy and others in the Division of Cancer Control and Population Sciences (DCCPS) on projects related to methods used to measure and model how lifestyle factors such as nutrition, obesity, physical activity, and sleep influence predict cancer development and how these methods can be applied in research to improve public health and impact public policy.
+In particular, she is interested in exploring the methodological boundaries and ethical implications when using machine learning for analysis.

-Prior to joining the NCI, Audrey earned a BS in Molecular Toxicology from the University of California, Berkeley, and worked as a research technician in the Cardiovascular Nutrition Lab at the Jean Mayer USDA Human Nutrition Research Center on Aging at Tufts University.
-She then pursued her PhD at Purdue University where she used animal models to examine the independent and interacting effects of obesity, diet, and the gut microbiota in colorectal cancer development.
+Prior to joining NCI, Audrey pursued her PhD at Purdue University where she used animal models to examine the independent and interacting effects of obesity, diet, and the gut microbiota in colorectal cancer development.
 To broaden her research background into the realm of public health, she earned an MPH from the Harvard T.H.
-Chan School of Public Health where she used NHANES data to assess health behaviors in young cancer survivors.
+Chan School of Public Health.

 Select Publications